julienfdev/sim800/README.md

 6. `delivery-report`: This event is emitted when a delivery report is received for a sent SMS message.
 The `compositeId` parameter represents the composite message ID associated with the delivered message, and the `status` parameter indicates the delivery status, while the optional `detail` parameter provides additional details about the delivery status.

+7. `error` : This event is emitted whenever a command or an automatic action performed on the `Sim800Client` ends in an error.
+Its event nature allows you to quickly implement a watchdog or monitor sms or network failures.

 These events and their associated listener functions allow users to handle various communication events and incoming data from the SIM800 module in a structured and event-driven manner, enabling effective control and monitoring of the module's behavior.

 ## Advanced usage